NikiforovAll/nikiforovall.github.io/_posts/2024-06-07-test-instrumentation-with-otel-aspire.md

 tags: [ dotnet, aspnetcore, opentelemetry, aspire ]
 published: true
 shortinfo: "Learn how you can use OpenTelemetry to monitor your automated tests and send that data to the Aspire Dashboard for visualization."
+description: "Learn how you can use OpenTelemetry to monitor your automated tests and send that data to the Aspire Dashboard for visualization."
 fullview: false
 comments: true
 related: true